Forms or types of Square dance (or "What are these MWSD & Trad. tags?")

 Southern Vancouver Island - Region 1 (of BC Square and Round Dance Federation) (MWSD) - Square, Round, Clog & Contra Dancing

-Shady Grove Folk Arts Society hosted a three month series of
+Shady Grove Folk Arts Society resumes a month series of

 "Be There and Be Square" at